 In addition, the required skills in each sector are constantly evolving, and the skill gaps present across industries shift over time, so it’s rare to find a market so static that it would lose your interest.

 Many recruiters choose to specialise in a core market that fits with their knowledge, strengths and interest.
 The great news is that even if you choose to do this to be the go-to recruiter in your niche, it doesn’t have to be for life: there are many transferrable skills that mean it’s not outside the realm of possibility to make a change of markets.

-7. There are different roles to suit different types of people – it’s not all sales!
+7. Different roles suit different people – it’s not all sales!

-Within recruitment, there are a number of different roles that could be right for you, depending on your skills and personality type.
-So, if you think you would just like to help people find work and build relationships with candidates, you can be a Resourcer or a Delivery Recruiter.
-If you want to do that – as well as seeking out new business opportunities and forming long lasting relationships with clients, you can be a Recruitment Consultant.
+There are different roles that could be right for you, depending on your skills and personality type.
+So, if you think you would just like to help people find work and build relationships with candidates, you can be a resourcer or a delivery recruiter.
+If you want to do that – as well as seeking out new business opportunities and forming long lasting relationships with clients, you can be a consultant.

-If you don’t like the recruiting but love winning new business you could be a Business Development Manager, or if you want to focus on a small amount of clients and really develop relationships, you can be an Account Manager.
+If you love winning new business you could be in business development, or if you want to focus on a small amount of clients and really develop relationships, you can be an account manager.

-If you are doing your job right you should become a trusted recruitment partner to your clients and they should be listening to your guidance on their recruitment, because you are the expert.
-In this manner you can have quite a bit of influence on how they recruit and their recruitment strategy.
-If your clients are large global businesses, you could soon find yourself finding talent for and shaping the future of some of the biggest brands in the world.
+If you’re doing your job right you should become a trusted partner to your clients and they should be listening to your guidance, because you’re the expert.
+In this manner you can have quite a bit of influence on how they recruit.